BLCM/bl3mods/Aaron0000/Balands/README.md

 (Includes the Unofficial Community Patch's changes, so you do not need to run the Unofficial Community Patch at the same time as this mod.
-If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" one of these links; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands.bl3hotfix ,or for the normal-sized hud version; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands%20(No%20Smaller%20HUD).bl3hotfix )
+If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" one of these links; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands.bl3hotfix , or for the normal-sized hud version; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands%20(No%20Smaller%20HUD).bl3hotfix )

 # DISCLAIMER